blmstrm/loudmoauth/README.md

 ###oauth-params map
 To configure each provider one needs to provide a map of parameters describing the oauth-service.
 They are as follows:

 `:base-url` defines the root of the url of where our oauth api is located.

 `:auth-endpoint` defines the part that has to be added to the `:base-url` create the full authorization url.

-`:token-endpoint` defines the part that to be added to the `:base-url` to create the full token retrival url.
+`:token-endpoint` defines the part that to be added to the `:base-url` to create the full token retrival url .
 `:client-id ` defines the client ID received when registrating your application with the provider.

 `:redirect-uri` defines the callback url to which the provider should make a http request when the user has authenticated through the provider.

 `:scope` defines the rights your appplication is requesting from the user.
 This has to be a string where the different rights are separated by space.

 `:custom-query-params` defines the custom query parameters that some providers use to enable behaviour specific to their oauth2 service.

 `:client-secret ` defines the client secret received when registrating your application with the provider.

 `:provider` defines an arbitrary name to help you identify this provider and it's tokens.

 ###When/If the token expires